Engin-Boot/pong-stage-sainitripti/Stage0/play-game.md

-# -give-this-module-a-name
+# play-game

 ## Feature

-What part of the game does this module deliver?
+This module displays the state of a game at an instance on user device.
+It displays the position of ball, paddles, score and game background.

 ## Acceptance Criteria